 It's easy to forget the debt we owe to early society for the work they did in advancing human knowledge.
 We wouldn't have computers if we hadn't figured out how to measure the passage of time.
-We couldn't have sent a man to the moon if we never invented glasses.
-Take a little time now and read over six really important things that were invented during the Middle Ages.
+We couldn't have sent a man to the moon if we'd never invented glasses.
+Take a little time now and read about some really important things that were invented during the Middle Ages.

 The heavy plough